kubedb/cli/docs/guides/postgres/custom-config/using-custom-config.md

 ```

-You can also connect to this database from pgAdmin and use following SQL query to check these configurations.
+You can also connect to this database from pgAdmin and use following SQL query to check these configuration.

 ```sql
 SELECT name,setting